 However, we find a different result from the literature, for the effect of industry growth in survival rates.
-Firms operating in industries which are growing faster seem to suffer from a higher probability of failure.
-The combined effect of entry and growth can also contribute to explaining this unexpected effect of industry growth on survival probabilities.
-This has to do with turbulence and the high rates of entry and exit verified in Portugal throughout this period.
+Firms operating in industries which are growing faster, seem to suffer from a higher probability of failure.
+The combined effect of entry and growth can also help explaining this unexpected effect of industry growth on survival probabilities.
+This has to do with turbulence and the high rates of entry and exit verified in Portugal thorough this period.
 Industry growth, by sector, reinforces this view, and the interaction between high industry growth rates and entry rates at the start-up moment, seems to unfold the reasons for the negative impact on firms' survival.
-By correcting heterogeneity, we obtain stronger magnitudes of the hazard ratios.